AY2324S2-CS2113T-T09-4/User-Guide/CS2101/UserGuide_2101.md

 ![Wrong Directory MacOS](img_2101/macos/wrong_dir.png)

 This means that `pulsepilot.jar` is **not within your current directory**.
-To remediate this, use `dir` for Windows or `ls` for MacOS to check for the files present within your current directory.
+To remediate this, use `dir` for Windows or `ls` for macOS to check for the files present within your current directory.

 If you are in the right directory, `pulsepilot.jar` should appear like so: